Answering the Atheists

 Sam Harris

-Atheist Sam Harris has recently written a slender volume entitled 'Letter to a Christian Nation.'
-This author tells us, "One of the enduring pathologies of human culture is the tendency to raise children to fear and demonize other human beings on the basis of religious faith."
+Atheist Sam Harris wrote a slender volume entitled 'Letter to a Christian Nation,' in which he intones, "One of the enduring pathologies of human culture is the tendency to raise children to fear and demonize other human beings on the basis of religious faith."
 (Sam Harris, Letter to a Christian Nation, p.
 80).
 And if you don't believe it, reading this author's hate-filled screed will surely convince you.
-Is he right to demonize Christians?:
+Without a hint of irony, he offers as hope of progress, ". . .we are less comfortable with ideologies that demonize whole populations. . ."
+(Sam Harris, The Moral Landscape, p.
+177).
+Is he right to demonize Christians, or does this author's demonization of a whole population make you less comfortable?:

 Intellectual Honesty The Jains